devemin/MiniPupperDocs/docs/guide/MonitorlessVNC.rst

   :depth: 2

-1. VNC Monitor Sharing
+1. VNC Screen Sharing
 -------------

 Summary
 ^^^^^^
-If you use VNC Monitor Sharing, It is convenient for debugging.
+If you use VNC Screen Sharing, It is convenient for debugging.

 (This guide is described about Ubuntu 20.04.)